top of page

 But Ipoh's local food culture is still pretty much intact, preserving the traditional tastes.

-Fortunately, I still have 9 venues to share.
-And I will add new ones from future visits.
-Also, I am not a "best food" follower as I believe different people has different taste buds.
-As a traveller, there is no way I can try everything in Ipoh and come out with a list of the "best".
+I put together a list of venues around Ipoh to go for authentic local food.
+Also, I am not a "best food" follower as different people has different taste buds — what is good for me may not be so to others.
+As a traveller, there is no way I can try each and every food in Ipoh and come out with a list of the "bests".
 Just try and pick your own likes.
-I am only showing what I like from my food trails.
+I am showing what I enjoyed from my food trails.

 1. Kedai Makanan Nam Heong (南香茶餐室)